ayushi-uwc/elo-benchmark-mathematical-reasoning/README.md

 The evaluation of large language models has become increasingly critical as these systems are deployed in high-stakes applications, yet current benchmarking approaches suffer from fundamental limitations that compromise their validity and practical utility.
 Static evaluation datasets enable gaming and overfitting, while traditional metrics fail to account for the computational costs that determine real-world deployment feasibility.
 We introduce UNER (United Nasscom Elo Rating), a novel peer-federated evaluation framework that addresses these limitations through dynamic challenge generation and dual-track performance assessment.

 Our approach fundamentally reimagines model evaluation as a collaborative ecosystem where models serve simultaneously as competitors, judges, and challenge creators.
-The framework employs a Swiss-style tournament structure with dynamically generated clinical reasoning tasks, ensuring that evaluation content remains current and resistant to gaming strategies.
-Unlike traditional benchmarks that rely on static test sets, UNER continuously evolves its evaluation challenges through a peer-driven process where top-performing models generate novel clinical scenarios and questions.
+The framework employs a Swiss-style tournament structure with dynamically generated mathematical reasoning tasks, ensuring that evaluation content remains current and resistant to gaming strategies.
+Unlike traditional benchmarks that rely on static test sets, UNER continuously evolves its evaluation challenges through a peer-driven process where top-performing models generate novel mathematical problems and solutions.

 The evaluation methodology incorporates a sophisticated dual-track Elo rating system that captures both raw performance quality and cost-adjusted efficiency.
 This approach recognizes that practical model deployment requires balancing accuracy against computational resources, providing stakeholders with nuanced insights into model utility across different operational constraints.
 The peer-judging mechanism employs competence-weighted vote aggregation, where model evaluations are weighted according to their demonstrated capabilities, creating a self-regulating assessment ecosystem.